-In America, he found "a strong revival of interest in art" since his last visit. "a
+don, Paris and Israel.
+In America, he f In America, he found "a strong revival of interest in art" since his last visit.

-"The queues at art museums are like those for bread in war-time," he said.
-"People want only originals these days, as a reaction to the materialism which does not huy everything."
+"The queues at art museums are like those for bread in wartime," he said.
+"People want only originals these days, as a reaction to the materialism reaction to the materialism which does not buy everything."
+In some cases it was a mixture of art for art's sake and a desire for investment.